ObserveRTC/client-monitor-js/README.md

     encodeTimeBudgetRatio: 0.8,        // encode time per frame vs the frame budget
     cpuLimitationShareThreshold: null, // null = ignore the browser's CPU-limited signal
-    minConsecutiveTicks: 2,            // two reads agreeing, not a span of time }
+    minConsecutiveTicks: 2,            // two reads agreeing, not a span of time
+    sourceSupplyRatioThreshold: 0.9,   // below this share of the promised fps, the encoder is excused }
 ```

 **Everything is measured against what the source actually delivered**, never against what the track was configured to capture at.
 An encoder handed 3fps and emitting 3fps is doing its job perfectly; comparing it to a configured 30 would call that a catastrophic failure.
-Whether the source itself is short is the *other* detector's question — and while its `capture-bottleneck` is active, this one says nothing at all.
-The frames were never there to encode.
+It also stands down entirely while the source is short of the rate it promised — `mediaSource.sourceFps` under `sourceSupplyRatioThreshold` of `track.getSettings().frameRate` — because the frames were never there to encode.
 The two issues are mutually exclusive by construction.

-That chain is read from the issue rather than shared through a field: this detector checks `ClientMonitor.isIssueActive('capture-bottleneck-track-<id>')`. `OutboundTrackMonitor` registers the capture detector first and `Detectors.update()` preserves registration order, so the verdict is same-tick.
+That comparison is made here, from the two raw readings, and **not** by consulting `capture-bottleneck`.
+An earlier version called `ClientMonitor.isIssueActive('capture-bottleneck-track-<id>')` and stood down on the result, which made the verdict depend on things that have nothing to do with the encoder: disable `SourceCaptureBottleneckDetector` and this one silently stopped standing down, and the two only agreed within a single tick because `OutboundTrackMonitor` happens to register the capture detector first and `Detectors.update()` preserves registration order.
+Detectors observe; they do not consume each other's verdicts.
+Both still reach the same judgement about the source on defaults because they read the same two numbers.
+The ratio each compares them against is its own field, though — `sourceSupplyRatioThreshold` here, `captureFpsRatioThreshold` on the capture detector, both defaulting to `0.9`.
+Sharing one field was the last thread between the two, and it ran the wrong way: raising the bar for blaming the camera silently widened the range in which the encoder was excused.
+They ask different questions of the same measurement — *is the camera failing to deliver what it promised?* against *has the camera fallen short far enough that the encoder is excused?* — and are now tunable apart.
+The stand-down is skipped for screen shares, whose frame rate is content-driven, exactly as `capture-bottleneck` is never raised for one.

 **Why `minConsecutiveTicks` here and a duration on the capture side.** They answer different questions.
 A tick count is a *confidence* floor — every signal above is a per-interval ratio that a single stats read can get wrong, so what is wanted is two independent reads agreeing, which is two samples whatever the collecting period happens to be.
 A duration is a *persistence* bar — the capture case, where the device has to stay short long enough to matter. `DecoderPerformanceDetector` and `JitterBufferStressDetector` use ticks for the same reason this one does.